Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Discussion

-The first step in the process chain of ITS are the several sensors.
+The first step in the process chain of ITS is the sensors.
 They collect information about the real world.
-So, they have the main impact on the precision and quality of the services.
+Thus, they have the main impact on the precision and quality of the services.
 In the first test beds, the sensors for analyzing the traffic flow were induction loops.
-Unfortunately, only induction loops do not allow an individual situation analysis.
-Therefore, cameras have to be used in the most ITS since 2006.
+Unfortunately, induction loops on their own do not allow an individual situation analysis.
+Therefore, cameras have been used in most ITS since 2006.
 Cameras can create a bird's-eye view of what is happening on the road so that they allow complex situation analysis.
-Weakness points are obvious: The camera does not deliver reliably data in case of night or extreme weather conditions (e.g. strong rain, fog or snow).
-For compensation, the modern ITS use more and more frequent a combination of cameras with radars, Lidars and other special sensors (e.g. IR camera, stereo camera, event camera or weather sensor).
-These hardware setup can percept the environment in any weather conditions.
-Most of the test beds use camera and Lidar.
-The Figure \ref{figSensorTrendITS} includes the full trend of sensor setups in ITS.
+The weak points are obvious: the camera does not deliver reliable data at night or in extreme weather conditions (e.g. strong rain, fog, or snow).
+For compensation, the modern ITS for creating digital twins more and more frequently uses a combination of cameras with radars, lidars, or other special inputs (e.g. IR cameras, stereo cameras, event-based cameras, weather sensors, or external sources from the internet).
+These hardware setups can perceive the environment in any weather conditions.
+Interestingly, since the beginning of ITS development, V2X technology has been constantly present.
+Figure \ref{figSensorTrendITS} includes the full trend of sensor setups in ITS.

-Modern vehicles contain cameras, radars and Lidars too.
+Modern vehicles contain cameras, radars, and lidars too.
 Strictly speaking, the moving vehicles could be part of the ITS sensor setup.
-However, the ITS use extensive V2X technology, the sensors of vehicles receive too little attention in the overall fusion for generating digital twins.
-The integration of such "mobile sensor stations" into modern ITS needs further research.
+However, the ITS uses extensive V2X technology, and the sensors of vehicles receive too little attention in the overall fusion for generating digital twins.
+The integration of such `mobile sensor stations' into modern ITS needs further research.
 In particular, the early sensor fusion with vehicles should be more considered.

-\subsection{Value-added services}
+\subsection{Value-Added Services}

-The capture of the traffic and the creation of digital twins must not end in self-purpose.
-Otherwise, the ITS would be useless to the society.
-Instead, the ITS has to offer meaningful services which support people in their daily life.
-For instance, an ITS can decrease maintenance costs, reducing pollution, improving transfer speed as well as protecting human life \cite{Ogie.2017,Seuwou.2020}.
-Additional to cover the high costs for installation and maintenance, the ITS services offer potentials for high sales too \cite{Datta.,Sheik.122019}.
-The table \ref{tableValueAddedServices} shows the value-added services in the mentioned test beds.
+The capture of traffic data and the creation of digital twins must not become an end itself.
+Otherwise, ITS would be useless to society.
+Instead, ITS has to offer meaningful services which support people in their daily life.
+For instance, an ITS can decrease maintenance costs, reduce pollution, improve transfer speed and protect human life \cite{Ogie.2017,Seuwou.2020}.
+Additionally, to cover the high costs of installation and maintenance, ITS services also have a potential for high sales \cite{Datta.,Sheik.122019}.
+Table \ref{tableValueAddedServices} shows the value-added services in the mentioned test beds.